tapio/live-server/README.md

 	open: false, // When false, it won't load your browser by default.
 	ignore: 'scss,my/templates', // comma-separated string for paths to ignore
 	file: "index.html", // When set, serve this file for every 404 (useful for single-page applications)
-	wait: 1000 // Waits for all changes, before reloading.
+	wait: 1000, // Waits for all changes, before reloading.
 Defaults to 0 sec.
-};
+	proxyPath: "/api,/login:8081" //proxy request internally to /api or /login, to port 8080, defaults to none };
 liveServer.start(params);
 ```